-Fortunately, there are some quality companies out there producing a huge variety to suit both players who might desire one or two minis to suit their current PC, their pets and familiars, as well as ambitious DMs who might need a whole lot more for their planned epic adventure.
+Fortunately, there are some quality companies out there producing a huge variety to suit both players who might desire one or two minis to suit their current PC, their pets and familiars, as well as ambitious DMs who might need a whole lot more dungeons and dragons miniatures for their planned epic adventure.
 If you're like me, and most people are I'd wager excepting those poor "forever DMs" (my condolences), you fall somewhere in between.

 The first thing you’d first want to decide on is whether you’re happy buying unpainted miniatures (and having yourself, or a mate, painting them up) or if you’re keen on pre-painted miniature lines?
 You’ll generally pay more for the latter than the former, but some of the hard work is done for you.
 Some players like nothing more than a leisurely afternoon painting their miniatures and specifically ask for the unpainted versions, while others consider it a necessary chore and are more than happy to pay a bit extra to have the work done for them.
 I’ll link to some examples from our game store as we do our best to curate the best fantasy miniature options available, but you are of course free to look beyond this list.

 Reaper Miniatures - Reaper Miniatures is kind of the industry standard for both inexpensive and variety for unpainted miniatures.
 There's rarely a game store in the world that doesn't stock at least some of their miniatures.
 At Miniature Hub we pride ourselves on having one of the most comprehensive Reaper Miniature ranges in Australia.
 More recently, and to coincide with the introduction and success of the below high definition D&D miniature lines from WizKids, Reaper Bones Black is an apt response.
-Bones Black aims to reach the premium portion of the market, combining the affordability of the Reaper Bones line, and the detail of their Dark Heaven Legends Metal Miniatures line.
+Bones Black aims to reach the premium portion of the market, combining the affordability of the Reaper Bones and Pathfinder lines, and the detail of their Dark Heaven Legends Metal Miniatures line.

 WizKids Miniatures’ Nolzurs & Wizkids Deep Cuts - Relatively new kid on the block, but they make high-quality unpainted D&D miniatures on the official D&D licence as well as official Pathfinder miniatures.
 So what you’re getting is great quality, and more or less accurately represents the monsters and characters of Dungeons & Dragons or Pathfinder.
 We've found that this official aspect is really important to some of our customers who prefer staying on-brand and with a uniform and consistent style when it comes to their miniature collection.